ajit123jain/GeeksForGeeks/README.md

 # GeeksForGeeks
-Data Structure Preparation for Placements
+Collection of Datastructure and Algorithm Questions.
-Collection of Datastructure and algorithm Questions.
+## One Question Per Day